 The main ingredient of an effective positioning statement is emphasizing what makes the brand stand out from the competition.
 It is the company’s unique value proposition and competitive difference.

 When crafting the statement, brands should focus extra on conveying the fundamental ways they deliver values that their competitors don’t.
-It could be through superior quality, better pricing, higher customization, fast service, or more convenience.
+It could be due to superior quality, better pricing, greater customization, faster service, or greater convenience.

 Keep it short and memorable.
 Find a way to convey the competitive advantage concisely.
 It often means deciding on just one or two key differentiators to focus on.